BrettHallen/MicroProfessor/MPF-III/ROMs/README.md

 # ROM Dumps
-These are dumps of the ROMs for the MPF-III.<br>
+These are dumps of the ROMs for the MPF-III.
+My machine is the PAL version called the MPF-III/311.<br>

 CRC32 checksums are appended to the filenames.<br>